 Learn from World Class Sales Organizations and how they achieve stellar results

-I was struck recently by the Heiman Miller global study of how the behaviours of world-class sales organizations differ from those of the average sales organizations.
+I was struck recently by the Heiman Miller global study of how the behaviours of world-class sales organisations differ from those of the average sales organisations.

 Much of what this study points out is relevant to fire and security installers.
 So let’s look at the behavioural characteristics of world-class sales organisations.
 They fall into 5 distinct areas: